zenoamaro/react-quill/README.md

 : Classes to be applied to the DOM element.

 `value`
 : Value for the editor as a controlled component.
+Note that due to limitations in Quill, this is actually a _semi-controlled_ mode, meaning that the edit is not prevented, but changing `value` will still replace the contents.

 `defaultValue`
 : Initial value for the editor as an uncontrolled component.